LupisDragon/CurrencyGrabber/README.md

 What it does: The grabber connects to BitFinex's API and basically acts as a stock ticker (to be used later on).<br>
 V2 edits adds an updated API change<br>
 V2e makes changes to alterations made by the end user, such as writing to file, and adding candlewidths.

+I HIGHLY recommend using or strarting from the V2 branch.